ckb-next/ckb-next/DAEMON.md

 Other `ckb*` devices contain the following:
 - `cmd`: Keyboard controller.
 - `notify0`: Keyboard- or mouse notifications.
-- `notify1`: Keyboard- or mouse notifications, useed for macro recording.
+- `notify1`: Keyboard- or mouse notifications, used for macro recording.
 - `features`: Device features.
 - `fwversion`: Device firmware version (not present on all devices).
 - `model`: Device description/model.